trixi-gpu/TrixiCUDA.jl/README.md

 > [!WARNING]
 > The package may not always be updated with the latest updates in Trixi.jl.
 Forcing an update of Trixi.jl as a dependency for TrixiCUDA.jl beyond the version bounds specified in Project.toml may cause unexpected errors.

+*Update on Jun 6, 2025*:
+- The scalar indexing issue on GPU arrays has been fixed for most common examples, but for more complicated cases you can run them error‐free by doing `using CUDA; CUDA.allowscalar(true)`, and a permanent fix will be available soon.

 *Update on Mar 19, 2025*:
 - The issue between the latest version of CUDA.jl and Trixi.jl has been resolved.
 The package is now compatible with CUDA.jl v5.7.0 and Trixi.jl v0.10 (see [TrixiCUDA.jl PR #141](https://github.com/trixi-gpu/TrixiCUDA.jl/pull/141)).

 *Update on Jan 28, 2025*:
 - It is recommended to update your Julia version to 1.10.8 (the latest LTS release) to avoid the issue of circular dependencies during package precompilation, which is present in Julia 1.10.7 (see [issue](https://discourse.julialang.org/t/circular-dependency-warning/123388)).

-*Update on Dec 31, 2024*:
-- The kernel optimization starts with the volume integral kernels (see [TrixiCUDA.jl PR #102](https://github.com/trixi-gpu/TrixiCUDA.jl/pull/102)) and will extend to all existing kernels used in the semidiscretization.

 [Archived Update](https://trixi-gpu.github.io/update/)